imsushant12/AWS-Notes/07_AWS_EBS_vs_Instance-Storage.md

 ### Types of AWS Storages
 AWS offers various storage options, including Amazon S3, Amazon EBS, Amazon EFS, and instance storage (ephemeral storage).
 * **Amazon EBS (Elastic Block Store)**: Persistent, block-level storage for EC2 instances.
 Volumes persist independently of the instance lifecycle (start/stop/termination).
+Similar to pen-drive and hard-drives. it is specific to AZ so EBS in AZ1 cannot be attached with instance in other AZ.
 * **Amazon S3 (Simple Storage Service)**: Object-level storage for various use cases like backups, archives, and static website hosting.
 * **Amazon EFS (Elastic File System)**: Scalable file storage for sharing data across multiple EC2 instances in a VPC.
 * **Instance Storage**: Local storage associated with an EC2 instance (ephemeral).
 Data is lost when the instance stops or terminates.